Tbone321/iop-profile-server/docs/ARCH-PS-Network-Layer.md

 ### Incoming Client

 Incoming client represents an incoming TCP connection that is accepted by one of the TCP role servers, and it holds the context information for the session.
-A connection can be made by an end user application, or by another profile server, or any other software that wants to communicate via Profile Server
+A connection can be made by an end user application, by another profile server, or any other software that wants to communicate via Profile Server
 Network Protocol with the profile server.

 A session can be anonymous or authenticated, in which case the connection represents a single cryptographic identity.
 The session context